 Getting in and out – Clipping in should not require too much effort.
 Likewise, you do need to be able to actually get your foot out again at some point.
 Some clipless pedals have a set force needed to do both while others are adjustable.

 Float – This refers to how much you can rotate your shoe in the clip before it unclips.
-Float allows the foot to rotate slightly while pedalling, which can help avoid certain knee or leg problems.
+Float allows the foot to rotate slightly while pedaling, which can help avoid certain knee or leg problems.

 Platform – Some clipless pedals consist of just the clip.
 Others have a pedal body similar to a flat pedal around the clip.
 The latter are popular with downhill or gravity riders as they offer more support and at least something to hold your foot in place if you cannot get your foot clipped back in.